Substitutions of the Esperanto alphabet: X-system

 The x-system has become as popular as the h-system, but it has long been perceived as being contrary to the Fundamento de Esperanto.
 However, in its 2007 decision, the Akademio de Esperanto has issued general permission for the use of surrogate systems for the representation of the diacritical letters of Esperanto, under the condition that this is being done only "when the circumstances do not permit the use of proper diacritics, and when due to a special need the h-system fixed in the Fundamento is not convenient."
 This provision covers situations such as using the x-system as a technical solution (to store data in plain ASCII) yet still displaying proper Unicode characters to the end user.

 A practical problem of digraph substitution that the x-system does not completely resolve is in the complication of bilingual texts.
 Ux for ŭ is especially problematic when used alongside French text, because many French words end in aux or eux.
 Aux, for example, is a word in both languages (aŭ in Esperanto).
 Any automatic conversion of the text will alter the French words as well as the Esperanto.
 A few English words like "auxiliary" and "Euxine" can also suffer from such search-and-replace routines.
-One common solution, such as the one used in Wikipedia's MediaWiki software since the intervention of Brion Vibber in January 2002, is to use xx to escape the ux to ŭ conversion, e.g. "auxx" produces "aux".
+One common solution, such as the one used in Wikipedia's MediaWiki software, is to use xx to escape the ux to ŭ conversion, e.g. "auxx" produces "aux".
 A few people have also proposed using "vx" instead of "ux" for ŭ to resolve this problem, but this variant of the system is rarely used.